-10. Compulsory requirement for internal disclosure procedures
+9. Compulsory requirement for internal disclosure procedures

 A law must include comprehensive requirements for organisations (all government institutions; private companies over a certain size) to have internal disclosure procedures.
 These should include requirements to establish reporting channels, to have internal investigation procedures, and to have procedures for supporting and protecting internal whistleblowers from point of disclosure.
 They should also include education programs promoting the existence of these procedures.
-Procedures must ensure that investigating officers do not suffer disadvantages themselves.

-11. Broad retaliation protections
+10. Broad retaliation protections